The film star Maurice Chevalier is credited with first remarking that:

 So, with respect to our joints, CrossFit actually seems like something to encourage as we get older, consisting as it does with a good mix of aerobic and resistance training, generally over full ranges of motion.
 Just what our joints need!

 We just need to develop a different attitude toward our pains.
 I like giving them all the label of ‘niggles’ and I prefer to think of them as my ‘buy-ins’ to any workout.
 It can be an unpleasant 5-10 minute period during warm-ups before I can get going.
 In my case, my knees and back can take a while to warm up and I often dread the first ten or so air squats, lunges or similar.
-I also have to grin and bear a tearing pain in the palm of my hand for the first 2-3 press-ups caused by ‘trigger finger’, which is just another one of my niggles.
 But as CJ DePalma says, as long as the pain doesn’t get worse with exercise and stays below 5 out of 10, you’re good.

 And if Billy Connelly ever ends up reading this, yes, I’m pretty much guaranteed to make a noise getting up from my first few burpees.

-So, putting our niggles aside, is there something else about ageing that makes CrossFit risky for Masters over 50?
+So, putting our niggles aside, is there something else about ageing that puts CrossFit Masters over 50 at risk?